TL; DR: 11 Proven Stakeholder Communication Tactics

 Lastly, we enjoy an interview with Reed Hastings on the roots of Netflix’s culture.

 Scrum Master Interview: Demand Creates Supply and the Job Market for Agile Practitioners is No Exception

 Scrum has proven time and again to be the most popular framework for software development.
 Given that software is eating the world, a seasoned Scrum Master is nowadays in high demand.
 And that demand causes the market-entry of new professionals from other project management branches, probably believing that reading one or two Scrum books will be sufficient.
 Which makes any Scrum Master interview a challenging task.

-If you are looking to fill a position for a Scrum Master (or agile coach) in your organization, you may find the following 38+9 interview questions useful to identify the right candidate.
-They are derived from my thirteen years of practical experience with XP as well as Scrum, serving both as product owner and Scrum Master as well as interviewing dozens of Scrum Master candidates on behalf of my clients.
+If you are looking to fill a position for a Scrum Master (or agile coach) in your organization, you may find the following 47 interview questions useful to identify the right candidate.
+They are derived from my fourteen years of practical experience with XP as well as Scrum, serving both as Product Owner and Scrum Master as well as interviewing dozens of Scrum Master candidates on behalf of my clients.